Mark “Tex” Rogers

 Pucker Up, Power Up

 Vicky and Jessica are Canadian sisters that came to Utila with their non-travel-friendly juicer and a sincere determination to provide healthy food and drink options.
-They established Pucker Up, Power Up on the Freedive Utila dock, and now Jessica is running the show.
+They established Pucker Up, Power Up on the Freedive Utila dock, and now Vicky is running the show.
 She will happily share her knowledge about wellness, strengthening the immune system, and detox as a means to increase energy, while never being preachy about it.
-As laughter and amazing smells come out of the kitchen, Jessica incorporates local herbs and fruits in the best natural juices, smoothies, daily salads, home-made chocolates, and other creative ideas for anybody that cares about health… even if you’re not a health-nut, come check them out.
+As laughter and amazing smells come out of the kitchen, Vicky incorporates local herbs and fruits in the best natural juices, smoothies, daily salads, home-made chocolates, and other creative ideas for anybody that cares about health… even if you’re not a health-nut, come check them out.
 The food is delicious!

 Don’t be fooled by her small size, her diminutive meow, or her adorable spotted belly.
 This little beast has a larger-than-life personality.
 Using her ruthless cuteness and her needle-sharp fangs, she keeps the Freedive Utila staff in line and the customers happy.